SidharthaMishra/web_app_dashboard/README.md

 - Interactive Graphs and Charts featuring Site Traffic Data
 - Social Media Stats
 - Stats regarding Member Activities
-- The Ability to Save and Remember User's Settings using the Web Storage API
+- Message Form that displays Success or Error Alerts upon Submission
 - Autocomplete Search Functionality when searching for Users in the 'Message User' Section
+- The Ability to Save and Remember User's Settings Preferences using the Web Storage API

 ---
 ## Mockup